 32A.
 Excluded “authorisations” — s.
 9.2

-(1) The following are excluded from being authorisations for the purposes of the definition of “authorisation” in section 9.2 —
+(1) The following are excluded from being authorisations for the purposes of the definition of “authorisation” in section 9.2 of the Act —

 (a) an authority to carry out private works on local government property;